The Design, Construction, Operation and Performance of the Belle II Silicon Vertex Detector

 After the coupling of the SVD to the PXD was completed, commissioning of the fully assembled VXD was performed for about a month starting from the middle of October 2018.
 In the combined PXD-SVD commissioning, key performances of the SVD were checked as the final step before the VXD installation.
 At first, the healthiness of all SVD components was checked in order to ensure that no damage was caused to the detector during the coupling with the PXD.
 It was confirmed that the full detector can be read out without any issue, and observed noise, gain, and pinholes were consistent with the results before the coupling.
-Another important task was to confirm the moderate temperature of the detector using FOS and NTC when sensors were biased, APV25 chips were powered on and configured, and CO$_2$ cooling was active.
-This test was important because it was the first temperature evaluation inside the closed SVD volume with the full heat dissipation from APV25 chips (in total, about 700~W) and the heat absorption of the CO$_{2}$ cooling using the real setup.
-It was confirmed that the Origami modules have temperature from about 4~\si{\degreeCelsius} to 16~\si{\degreeCelsius}.
-Hardware, software, and firmware were also successfully tested with the full-scale FADC system.
+Another important task was to confirm the moderate temperature of the detector using FOS and NTC when sensors were biased, \apv\ chips were powered on and configured, and CO$_2$ cooling was active.
+This test was important because it was the first temperature evaluation inside the closed SVD volume with the full heat dissipation from \apv\ chips (in total, about 700~W) and the heat absorption of the CO$_{2}$ cooling using the real setup.
+The origami modules showed temperatures from about 4~\si{\degreeCelsius} to 16~\si{\degreeCelsius}, confirming that the produced heat was removed effectively and there was no overheating of the detector volume.
+The hardware, software, and firmware were also successfully tested with the full-scale FADC system.

-As for the standalone SVD commissioning, scintillation counters on top and bottom of the VXD were installed to provide triggers for cosmic data taking.
+As for the stand-alone SVD commissioning, scintillation counters on top and bottom of the VXD were installed to provide triggers for cosmic data taking.
 Figure~\ref{fig:C5-03_SVDPXDCosmicRay} shows one event display of the cosmic event reconstructed with the SVD reconstruction software, that is described in section~\ref{sec:software_offline}.
 Using the cosmic muon hits, the reasonable distributions of the energy loss and the performance of the alignment software were obtained.

 \lvlthreesection{Installation in Belle II} \editor{Shuji Tanaka}

 After the VXD commissioning, the bellows pipes were attached to both ends of the IP beam pipes to connect them to the final focus beam pipes.
 On the bellows pipes, the diamond sensors were installed to monitor the radiation dose around the pipes (see section~\ref{sec:radmon_ba}).